 The table below summarizes the comparisons between Ansible vs Puppet:

-Free version of it does not have a better option when it comes to scheduling but enterprise version gives some services but not efficient as its competitor puppet.
+A free version of it does not have a better option when it comes to scheduling, but the enterprise version gives some services but not efficient as its competitor puppet.

 |In puppet, configuration gets pulled by the client from the respective server.

-For every thirty minutes, it checks on the status of nodes which are performed by the puppet agent.
+For every thirty minutes, it checks on the status of nodes that are performed by the puppet agent.

 |Scalability||Scalability is more convenient and simpler when it comes to ansible.||Puppet also supports high scalability but lacks in comparison with ansible.|

-Both Puppet and Ansible configuration tools of DevOps have their advantages and disadvantages and both are being used by industries for deployment purpose but the former one has a better market share and is also efficient.
-Depending on various constraints and programing language used the industry to decide upon using which one.
+Both Puppet and Ansible configuration tools of DevOps have their advantages and disadvantages, and both are being used by industries for deployment purpose, but the former one has a better market share and is also efficient.
+Depending on various constraints and programing language used, the industry decide upon using which one.

 This is a guide to the top difference between Ansible vs Puppet.
 Here we also discuss the Ansible vs Puppet key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more –